-Migrating a blog from WordPress to Ghost
+Migrating a Blog from WordPress to Ghost

-Migrating a blog from WordPress to Ghost
+Migrating a Blog from WordPress to Ghost

 About a week ago I decided to migrate my blog to the Ghost platform.
 I'd been thinking about it for awhile - even installed it once or twice to play around with it - but never fully committed.
 Truth is, I didn't really want to switch.
 I knew that, however little, the process would certainly be more painful than doing nothing.
 So the pain of going through the switch had to be outweighed by the pain of not switching.
 I guess that finally happened.